The History of Holy Family Church

 The Reverend Monsignor Jerome Feudjio was appointed Pastor of Holy Family Parish on July 24, 2005.
 He is a native of Cameroon, Africa.
 He was ordained by the Most Rev. Sean O’Malley for the Diocese of Saint Thomas in the U.S. Virgin Islands on September 29, 1990.
 He is presently Bishop of the Diocese of Saint Thomas in the Virgin Islands.

 The faith, the dedication and the generosity of the people of Holy Family Church along with the vital participation of our visitors and tourists are outspoken witnesses to the world of the saving power of Jesus Christ manifested and celebrated at Holy Family Catholic Church.
-With grateful hearts and lively hope, we pray that by the grace of God, the next forty years see more of the same blessings on our church and in the life of all those who worship at Holy Family Church.
+With grateful hearts and lively hope, we pray that by the grace of God, the next forty-five years see more of the same blessings on our church and in the life of all those who worship at Holy Family Church.
 Come, join us in our liturgies and capture the spirit that makes Holy Family Church in Saint Thomas a place of lively and blessed encounter with the Lord.